My proper name is Morris Ashcroft Thurston—quite a mouthful. If you’ve navigated to this page I’ll assume you want to

 I considered describing myself as they do in the personals section of a magazine.
 You know, something like, “Sixty-something professional man, physically fit, enjoys hiking in the Lake District, Claude Monet paintings and John LeCarre novels, seeks ….”

 But there I’m stumped.
 Seeks what?
-I’m already “with” a beautiful, intelligent, slender woman who also enjoys hiking in the Lake District and Claude Monet paintings, and although she would substitute Jane Austen for John LeCarre, that’s not a problem because I too love Austen.
-Dawn and I have been together for over 40 years and I can’t imagine anyone I’d rather be with.
-(Actually, we’ve been married all that time, but it sounds more trendy to say “been together.”)
+I’m already “with” a beautiful and intelligent woman who also enjoys hiking in the Lake District and Claude Monet paintings, and although she would substitute Jane Austen for John LeCarre, that’s not a problem because I too enjoy Austen.
+Dawn and I have been married for over 45 years and I can’t imagine anyone I’d rather be with.
 We both love literature and history—especially family and personal history.
 Dawn teaches life story writing and we often lecture together on that subject.
 We even jointly authored a book, one of Signature Books’ bestsellers, called Breathe Life into Your Life Story: How to Write a Story People Will Want to Read.

 I’m also a student of the history of my church, The Church of Jesus Christ of Latter-day Saints (Mormon).
 I have served as a contributor to the Joseph Smith Papers (Legal Series) and an assistant (part-time) professor at BYU’s J. Reuben Clark Law School.
-I often lecture on aspects of the legal history of the Mormon founding prophet and had an article published in BYU Studies titled “The Boggs Assault and Attempted Extradition, Joseph Smith’s Most Famous Case” that was awarded one of the J. Talmage Jones Article Awards of Excellence by the Mormon History Association.
+I often lecture on aspects of the legal history of the Mormon founding prophet.
+My article, titled “The Boggs Assault and Attempted Extradition, Joseph Smith’s Most Famous Case” was published in BYU Studies Quarterly and was awarded one of the J. Talmage Jones Article Awards of Excellence by the Mormon History Association.
 I’m a member (and past chair) of the Board of Directors of Dialogue Foundation (publishers of Dialogue: A Journal of Mormon Thought) and I host the Dialogue Podcasts.
 I’m a member of the board of the Miller Eccles Study Group, which holds monthly meetings featuring speakers with expertise in various subjects relevant to Mormonism.
-Dawn and I host the Orange County, California section in our home.
+Dawn and I hosted the Orange County, California section in our home from 2006 through 2015.